-- Don’t crowdsource or use offshore transcriptionists.
+- Don’t crowdsource

-- Train transcriptionists on the standards.
+- Train transcriptionists on quality standards

-- Have a method for handling difficult content.
+- Have a method for handling difficult content

-Always ask vendors about their captioning process.
+Always ask vendors about their captioning process before committing.

-Cost of Fees
+Price of Fees

 You should also ask whether the vendor requires a minimum order to begin captioning.
 If you only have sporadic captioning needs, you don’t want to be penalized for not having a lot of content.

-- Inquire about additional fees beyond the base price
+- Inquire about additional fees beyond the base price.

 - Read customer reviews!

-This blog post was originally published by Emily Griffin on May 1, 2015 and has since been updated for accuracy, clarity, and freshness.
+This blog post was originally published by Emily Griffin on May 1, 2015, and has since been updated for accuracy, clarity, and freshness.